The InSAR absolute phase amid singularities: Across-track InSAR absolute phase

 In the repeat-pass case, the two point scatterers can move and the scattering weight $\alpha$ can change between the primary $t_1$ and secondary time $t_2$.
 Using normalized time $t$ and baseline $b$, we have $t_1 = 0$ and $b_1 = 0$ for the primary and $t_2 = 1$ and $b_2 = 1$ for the secondary acquisition.

-Fig. \ref{fig:dynamicalpha} shows a dynamic scenario, in which the scattering strength $\alpha(t)$ depends on time $t$.
+Fig. \ref{fig:dynamicalpha}a--b shows a dynamic scenario, in which the scattering strength $\alpha(t)$ depends on time $t$.
 Starting at $\alpha(0) = 0.6$ at the primary time $t_1 = 0$, it dips below 0.6, returning to 0.6 for secondary time $t_2 = 1$.
-The absolute phase $\phia(1)$ at the endpoint of the absolute path $\Gamma^{\mathrm{a}}$ to $\wb_2 = [1, 1]^T$ is approximately -5 in this dynamic case, while the static case with constant $\alpha = 0.6$ is greater by $2 \pi$.
-The difference in absolute phase stems from the observation in the polar plot inset that the $\gamma(t)$ trajectories pass the origin on opposite sides.
+The absolute phase $\phia(1)$ at the endpoint of the absolute path $\Gamma^{\mathrm{a}}$ to $\wb_2 = [1, 1]$ is approximately -5 in this dynamic case, while the static case with constant $\alpha = 0.6$ is greater by $2 \pi$.
+The difference in absolute phase stems from the observation in the polar plot inset that the coherence trajectories along the absolute path pass the origin on opposite sides.
 Conversely, the complex coherence and thus $\varphi$ at the $\Gamma^{\mathrm{a}}$ endpoint are identical for the dynamic and static case.
-The path $\Gamma^{\mathrm{a}}$ is shown Fig. \ref{fig:dynamicalpha}c--d) on top of $\varphi$ and $\rho$ for the dynamic case as a function of variable secondary time $t$ and baseline $b$.
-Two phase singularities are seen, around which the phase $\varphi$ spirals by $2 \pi$.
+Fig. \ref{fig:dynamicalpha}c--d) show $\varphi$ and $\rho$ for the dynamic case as a function of variable secondary time $t$ and baseline $b$.
+The absolute path, which is independent of the observed target, passes between two phase singularities, around which the phase $\varphi$ spirals by $2 \pi$.

 The absolute phase $\phia$ for variable secondary time $t$ and baseline $b$ is shown in Fig. \ref{fig:dynamicalpha}e, evaluated along the path \eqref{eq:Gammaa}.
 Absolute phase singularities $A$ radiate outward from either phase singularity.
 The absolute phase jumps by $2 \pi$ across these absolute phase singularities.